 During the next couple of years, the moral capacity of conscience – which has been developing all along, is brought to full measure, so that the capacity for accountability should be fully developed by the completion of the full Biblical age of twenty years.
 Of course, all of the capacities will continue to grow, but the basic tools which will be used throughout life should all be developed by this time.

 The Bluedorns were pioneers in the homeschooling movement and have homeschooled all five of their children.
-They are popular speakers at homeschool conventions and are the authors of the book Teaching the Trivium: Christian Homeschooling in the Classical Style.
-You can learn more about them and classical homeschooling at http://www.triviumpursuit.com.
+They are popular speakers at homeschool conventions and are the authors of the book Teaching the Trivium: Christian Homeschooling in the Classical Style (affiliate link).
+You can learn more about the Bluedorns and Christian classical homeschooling at http://www.triviumpursuit.com.